 Resources

-The practices offered in BREATHE are built on the work of many researchers, neuroscientists, psychologists, and teachers.
-Here is the research and other suggested books and podcasts for you to continue learning.
+The practices offered in BREATHE are built on the work of many researchers, neuroscientists, psychologists, and educators.

 Emotionally expressive journaling